 In the previous accreditation process recommendations were made (for all bachelor programmes) to intensify and increase coherence in the students' skills training, to improve the information provided to students and to inform students more clearly and comprehensively about the thesis process and the thesis assessment.
-More specific for the foregoing bachelor programme, it was recommended to use weighted criteria in the thesis assessment.
-The committee noted that ESE acted on these recommendations by implementing a new academic skills programme and a new digital learning and working environment (see also standard 2).
+The committee noted that ESE acted on these recommendations by implementing a new academic skills programme and a new digital learning and working environment.
 In this environment the information about exchange, thesis and internships is centralised and accessible for all students.
 In addition, the thesis process has been streamlined for all bachelor and master programmes (see also standard 3).
+More specific for the foregoing programme, it was recommended to offer an additional tax course in the first year, offer more tutorials, and seek cooperation with Erasmus School of Law.
+The committee notes that the programme acted on these recommendations: the first year includes a non-credit tax course, tutorials are organised in the first and second year and cooperation with the School of Law has been sought, but has yet to be implemented.